Substack vs Medium: Is Either Worth Your Time?

 To join the Medium Partner Program you just need to have published at least one article and have at least 100 followers.

 Writers earn money from engagement.
 If you can create great content, you can earn from the time people spend reading it.
 Each member's paid subscription fee gets distributed among the publications they've engaged with, and it's estimated that over 700,000 readers are paid subscribers to the platform.

-The other way to make money is through a referral-like program.
+The other way to make more money is through a referral-like program for Medium members.
 Convince readers to take out paid subscriptions to earn half of the membership fee when they become paying members.Check out Medium

 Main Features of Medium

-As mentioned before, Medium is pretty much social media for longer-form content.
+As mentioned before, the Medium business model is pretty much social media for longer-form content.
 It is after all made by Twitter co-founder Evan Williams.

 It expanded on the idea behind Twitter and took it one step further by creating a platform for users to flesh out and share their ideas through blog articles.

-Since the articles are user-created, you'll find the work of amateurs, professional writers, and everyone in between can (and do!) publish content.
+Since the Medium articles are user-created, you'll find amateurs, professional writers, and everyone in between can (and do!) publish content.

 There's also a huge range of topics covered.
 With its recommendation system, readers can stumble upon great unknown publishers who pump out quality articles.

 There are also different ways to share your ideas on the platform.